-Upon completion of the spin-off, we expect our compensation committee will consist of , and and will function pursuant to a written charter adopted by the board of directors.
+Upon completion of the spin-off, we expect our compensation committee will consist of John G. Nackel, Roderic W. Lewis and Stephen M. R. Covey, with John G. Nackel serving as chair, and will function pursuant to a written charter adopted by the board of directors.
 The compensation committee's responsibilities will include, among other things: